 Some background and context

 In contrast to many standard World Bank publication efforts, which effectively document the end of a multi-year research effort and disseminate key findings from such research, EduTech was also conceived as a way to initiate conversations on various topics with a globally dispersed group of experts and practitioners in a very open and public manner.
-Its weekly posts were -- and are -- meant to catalyze discussions around many emerging topics, and to, in its own small way, help to increase the transparency of the activities of the World Bank around related topics by providing insight into emerging World Bank thinking at early stages, inviting comment and criticism.
+Its weekly posts were -- and are -- meant to catalyze and open up discussions around many emerging topics, along the way hopefully (and in an admittedly small way) helping to increase the transparency of the activities of the World Bank around related topics by providing insight into emerging World Bank thinking at early stages, inviting comment and criticism.

 2009: Perspectives on the use of information and communication technologies (ICTs) to benefit education in developing countries.
 Excerpts from the World Bank’s EduTech blog

 2010: Worst Practices in ICT Use in Education, Low-Cost Gadgets, e-Books in Africa and a Hole in the Wall: Learning from the use of educational technologies in developing countries.
 Excerpts from the World Bank's EduTech blog (Volume II)

 2011: Separating the Hope from the Hype: More perspectives on the use of information and communication technologies (ICTs) to benefit education in developing countries.
 Excerpts from the World Bank’s EduTech blog (Volume III)

 2012: Mobile learning and textbooks of the future, e-reading and edtech policies: Trends in technology use in education in developing countries.
 Excerpts from the World Bank’s EduTech blog (Volume IV)